-An analog or digital device designed primarily for the display and reception of a terrestrial, satellite, cable, Internet Protocol TV (IPTV) or other broadcast or recorded transmission of analog or digital video and audio signals and includes:
+Television, an analog or digital device designed primarily for the display and reception of a terrestrial, satellite, cable, Internet Protocol TV (IPTV) or other broadcast or recorded transmission of analog or digital video and audio signals and includes:

-- a household television monitor, namely a device without an internal tuner, receiver or playback device;
+- a household television monitor, namely a device without an internal tuner, receiver or playback device

-- a combination television, namely a system in which a television and an additional device or devices, including a DVD player or VCR are combined into a single unit in which the additional device is included in the television casing; and
+- a combination television, namely a system in which a television and an additional device or devices, including a DVD player or VCR are combined into a single unit in which the additional device is included in the television casing, and

-- a component television, namely a television composed of two or more separate components marketed and sold as a television under one model or system designation;
+- a component television, namely a television composed of two or more separate components marketed and sold as a television under one model or system designation

 but does not include: